FIND LOCAL FOOD

 Crowley County’s misfortune reveals the cascading effects of taking water off the land without adequately considering the broader consequences, and given Colorado’s population growth, buy and dry is essentially unavoidable.
-The challenge, then, is to “be mindful of how we dry things up,” says Ed Roberson, Palmer Land Conservancy conservation director.
+The challenge, then, is to “be mindful of how we dry things up,” says Rebecca Jewett, President and CEO of Palmer Land Conservancy.

 Pueblo Board of Water Works’ 2009 acquisition of nearly a third of the Bessemer Ditch water rights makes the dry-up challenge imminent in Pueblo County.
 The Bessemer Ditch provides high-quality water to farms around St. Charles Mesa, Vineland, and Avondale.
 Designated as Farmlands of National Importance, these fields produce Pueblo chiles, corn, watermelons, onions, pinto beans, and a variety of organic produce.